Anchor text

 Usually, web search engines analyze anchor text from hyperlinks on web pages.
-The words contained in the anchor text can determine the ranking that the page will receive by search engines.
+The words contained in the anchor text can determine the ranking that the page will receive from search engines.
 Other services apply the basic principles of anchor text analysis as well.
 For instance, academic search engines may use citation context to classify academic articles, and anchor text from documents linked in mind maps may be used too.

 Overview

 Anchor text usually gives the user relevant descriptive or contextual information about the content of the link's destination.
 The anchor text may or may not be related to the actual text of the URL of the link.
 For example, a hyperlink to the English-language Wikipedia's homepage might take this form: